Complete Guide To Car Undercarriage Wash

 Can I Wash The Undercarriage Too Much

 While cars are vulnerable to abuse, I would say that cleaning your vehicle too much is not the worst thing you could do to it.
 Regular washing of your car is one of the best way to extend its lifespan, unbeknownst to most.
-Dirt will build up in odd spots, creating an environment for rust to set in, eventually leading to further problems with your vehicle.
+A dirty undercarriage will allow dirt to build up in odd spots, creating an environment for corrosion to set in, eventually leading to further problems with your vehicle.

 Can I Paint The Underside Of The Car